KYLD: Country era (1980–1997)

-WiLD 94.9 (1997 - current)
+WiLD 94.9 (1997–present)

-Just before midnight on July 2, 1997, air personality Rick Neal played "The Dance" by Garth Brooks as the last song of the country format on KSAN 94.9.
+Just before midnight on July 3, 1997, air personality Rick Neal played "The Dance" by Garth Brooks as the last song of the country format on KSAN.
 At one minute past midnight, KSAN swapped frequencies with KYLD, then on 107.7 FM.
-The two frequencies simulcasted until Midnight on July 7, when 107.7 FM, now with the KSAN call letters, began stunting with construction noises and song clips as a prelude to a flip to classic rock on July 11.
+The two frequencies simulcasted until midnight on July 7, when 107.7 FM, now with the KSAN call letters, began stunting with construction noises and song clips as a prelude to a flip to classic rock on July 11.

 In the wake of the Telecommunications Act of 1996, KYLD was sold that year to Chancellor Media (before merged with Capstar to become AMFM, and later, merged with iHeartMedia's predecessor Clear Channel Communications).
-The move eliminated the ongoing competition with now-sister station KMEL; KMEL maintained its audience approach and format, while KYLD's Rhythmic format shifted to a Pop-heavy Rhythmic direction as the market had no Top 40/Pop station of its own.
-KZQZ was the last CHR/Top 40 station in The Bay Area, as they dropped the format in 2002 for a classic hits format.
-Up until February 2015, KYLD was a reporter to Nielsen BDS and Mediabase on their Rhythmic panel, but was moved to both trades' Top 40/CHR panel.
+The move eliminated the ongoing competition with now-sister station KMEL; KMEL maintained its audience approach and format, while KYLD's Rhythmic format shifted to a pop-heavy Rhythmic direction as the market had no top 40/pop station of its own.
+KZQZ was the last CHR/top 40 station in The Bay Area, as they dropped the format in 2002 for a classic hits format.
+Up until February 2015, KYLD was a reporter to Nielsen BDS and Mediabase on their rhythmic panel, but was moved to both trades' top 40/CHR panel.

-The Top 40 void, however, would finally be filled by two new competitors.
-In September 2006, KYLD got some competition when KFRC changed their oldies format to a Rhythmic AC format.
-KFRC changed their call letters to KMVQ in May 2007, and by November 2008, shifted to Top 40/CHR.
-By September 2009, KNGY joined the fray by dropping its Dance format for Top 40/CHR as well, becoming KREV.
-While KREV has some-what struggled to attract an audience, KMVQ has since become a viable competitor.
+The top 40 void, however, would finally be filled by two new competitors.
+In September 2006, KYLD got some competition when KFRC changed their oldies format to a rhythmic AC format.
+KFRC changed their call letters to KMVQ in May 2007, and by November 2008, shifted to top 40/CHR.
+By September 2009, KNGY joined the fray by dropping its dance format for top 40/CHR as well, becoming KREV.
+While KREV has since flipped to AAA, KMVQ has since become a viable competitor.